-You can add and remove categories for Web Engagement through the Category interface in the Genesys Administrator Extension plug-in.
+You can add and remove categories for Web Engagement through the Category interface in the Web Engagement Management interface.
 You create these categories during the Application Development process if you use the Simple Engagement Model when you Create Business Information.